 The Radisson Blu Lübeck is located 4 minutes from the Holstentor.

-Rooms are equipped with a flat-screen TV, safe, minibar.
+Rooms are equipped with a flat-screen TV, safe, and minibar.

 Willy-Brandt-Allee 6, 23554 Lübeck, Germany